• Disease Overview

 Mild Mowat-Wilson Syndrome

 A subset of individuals with MWS has been identified who have mild features.
-Such individuals may have no malformations or may have fewer facial features, sometimes making the diagnosis harder to appreciate based on physical findings alone.
-Additionally, such individuals may have intellectual disability that falls in the moderate, as opposed to severe, range.
+Such individuals may have no malformations or may have fewer facial features, sometimes making the diagnosis harder to make based on physical findings alone.
+Additionally, such individuals may have intellectual disability that falls in the mild to moderate range, as opposed to the severe range.
 Speech capabilities are more advanced, with some able to speak in short sentences by mid-childhood.
-Individuals who have mild MWS typically have a missense mutation in the ZEB2 gene, leading to a protein that has decreased function as opposed to absent function (see Causes section).
+Individuals who have mild MWS typically have either a missense variant somewhere in the ZEB2 gene or a more typical truncating variant that occurs near the end of in the ZEB2 gene, leading to a protein that has decreased function as opposed to absent function (see Causes section).

 • < Previous section